 As software requirements grow, inadequate practices can delay or even hurt business and customer value.
 Fortunately, new strategies are emerging that prioritize, simplify, and accelerate the delivery of value to customers.
 The following guide highlights three best practices for realizing this goal in a timely and effective way.
 They include:

-- Prioritizing value by developing only features customers want
+- Aligning with customer and business value by developing only features customers want

-- Implementing organizational techniques that align resource with core DevOps goals
+- Adopting DevOps techniques that align resources with core goals

-- Leveraging automation to improve testing processes and outcomes
+- Leveraging automation to improve analysis and testing

 With these three best practices in place, teams can build more connected environments that deliver lasting, positive changes to software development processes.
 When teams continuously provide value in these ways, they consistently deliver value for customers and the bottom line as well.